krigjo25/webapp-LibSys-flask/README.md

 A web-based library management system has been developed employing SQLite as the database,<br>
 Flask for the backend framework, and Vue.js with Sass for the frontend user interface.<br>
 This system was implemented as an assignment at GETacademy.
-In accordance with<br>
+In accordance with [the Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/), please maintain academic integrity.<br>
-[the Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/), please maintain academic integrity. ~~A demonstration of the application can be accessed at [youtube]()~~.
+~~A demonstrationof the application can be accessed at [youtube]()~~.